 Bermejo’s mastery of the techniques of painting is widely considered without equal among 15th-century Spanish artists.
 Only around 20 known works from his hand survive; this display includes six that have never before left Spain, including the famous Pietà from Barcelona Cathedral.
-Find out more from the National Gallery of London’s website.
+Find out more from the National Gallery’s website.

 Preview the exhibition below | View Apollo’s Art Diary here

 Bartolomé de Cárdenas – nicknamed Bermejo (meaning ‘reddish’), perhaps for the auburn colour of his hair – was born in Cordoba in around 1440.
 Little is known about where he received his training, but his mastery of oil painting techniques implies that he had direct contact at least with the work of contemporary Flemish painters.
 Most impressive in this painting, which has recently been restored and is Berjemo’s earliest known work, is the equally convincing texture with which Bermejo has conveyed fabrics, demon’s scales, and shining armour.
 A reflection of Jerusalem gleams from St Michael’s breastplate.